Mf4z/SDS-Audit-Project/EPITA/Stock_app/README.md

+## Project Summary: Stock App Security Audit

-Date : 20/03/2024 to 31/03/2024
+- **Date**: 20/03/2024 to 31/03/2024
-Customer : EPITA
+- **Customer**: EPITA
-Contact : Marwan Mai, Omar Issa, Bishal Udash
+- **Contact**: Marwan Mai, Omar Issa, Bishal Udash
-Scope / Application : Stock App
+- **Scope / Application**: Stock App

+### Description
-Description : This audit aims to discover all possible vulnerabilities in a locally run desktop Sock taking application.
-The audit was done between 20/03/2024 to 31/03/2024.
+This audit aimed to discover all possible vulnerabilities in a locally run desktop stock management application.
+The audit was conducted between **20/03/2024** and **31/03/2024**, focusing on identifying and remediating security weaknesses.

-The vulnerabilities are categorized based on the base score of  Common Vulnerability Scoring System (CVSS)
+The vulnerabilities were categorized based on the **Common Vulnerability Scoring System (CVSS)**, ensuring a clear prioritization of risks from critical to low-severity issues.